5-Day Budget Itinerary for Tonga

 How to Get Around Tonga in 5 Days

 Yes, even in five days you can do a bit of island-hopping in Tonga.
-This means that you’ll be doing both travel over and land and over the water.
+This means that you’ll be travelling both over land and water.
 While we go through a few transport tips in the itinerary, here’s a quick overview of how to get around Tonga on a budget.

 Road Transport in Tonga